Dayasuvagiya/Happy-health/documentation/testing.md

-Delete button delete emoloyee details| delete emoloyee details | As expected Confirmation message on user_delete shows | message "Successfully deleted an employee details" shown | As expected User redirected to logout confirmation popup when Logout is clicked | Option to logout or close | As expected User redirected to Profile Logout is cancelled | Back to current page  | As expected User redirected to login page when logged out | login.html renderes | As expected User shown log out message feedback | message "Successfully signed out, see you next time!" shown | As expected User tried to render user_profile URL when not logged in | user redirected to log in page | As expected
+Delete button delete emoloyee details| delete emoloyee details | As expected Confirmation message on user_delete shows | message "Successfully deleted an employee details" shown | As expected User redirected to logout confirmation popup when Logout is clicked | Option to logout or close | As expected User redirected to Profile Logout is cancelled | Back to current page | As expected User redirected to login page when logged out | login.html renderes | As expected User redirected to register with existing Email or Username | Instruct to add new | As expected User shown log out message feedback | message "Successfully signed out, see you next time!" shown | As expected User tried to render user_profile URL when not logged in | user redirected to log in page | As expected